Sprite

 draw :function

 Displays the sprite.
-This function is called automatically at the end of each p5.js draw function call but it can also be run by users to customize the order sprites are drawn in relation to other stuff drawn to the p5.js canvas.
+This function is called automatically at the end of each sketch `draw` function call but it can also be run by users to customize the order sprites are drawn in relation to other stuff drawn to the canvas.
 Also see the sprite.layer property.
 A sprite's draw function can be overridden with a custom draw function, inside this function (0, 0) is the center of the sprite.
 Using this function actually calls the sprite's internal `_display` function, which sets up the canvas for drawing the sprite before calling the sprite's `_draw` function.
 See the example below for how to run the sprite's default `_draw` function inside your custom `draw` function.

 Source: